Pearl 2

 One listing explicitly states 'Three Split AC Systems' (unit upgraded in 2019).
 Overall MLS checkbox is set in 1 of 20 listings; multiple other listings reference window/wall A/C or single 120V AC units rather than ductless mini-splits.
 Evidence shows at least some units have split (ductless) AC, but the feature is only mentioned by a single listing across the dataset.

-Concrete construction is strongly supported at the building level.
-The current remarks explicitly say "solid concrete construction" and "solid concrete walls," matching the long-standing MLS pattern of 20/20 listings showing CONCRE.
-This appears to be consistent across multiple listings rather than copy-paste error.
+Concrete construction is strongly supported across the listings.
+Several remarks explicitly say "solid concrete construction" / "solid concrete walls," which aligns with the prior high-confidence MLS signal.
+This looks like consistent building-level information rather than a copy-paste error.

 No analysis available